PURPOSE OF THE ROLE

 Each governor is appointed for a term of up to four years.
 This term may be extended for a further period of up to four years.
 Exceptionally, the Corporation may invite a governor to continue in membership for a third term where the governor possesses particular skills or relevant experience that the Corporation is anxious not to lose.

-In making and considering the extension of appointments, the Corporation will have regard not only to the skills and knowledge of each individual candidate but also to the balance of skills and knowledge available to the Board as a whole, including the extent to which the Board has access to the views of different stakeholder groups.
+In making and considering the extension of appointments, the Corporation will have regard not only for the skills and knowledge of each individual candidate but also for the balance of skills and knowledge available to the Board as a whole, including the extent to which the Board has access to the views of different stakeholder groups.

-The performance and effectiveness of each governor is assessed on an on-going basis as part of the Board’s review of governance.
+The performance and effectiveness of each governor are assessed on an ongoing basis as part of the Board’s review of governance.